fscpscollaborative/fscps.tools/docs/Set-FSCPSSettings.md

 ```

 ## DESCRIPTION
-Get the FSCPS configuration details from the configuration store
+Set the FSCPS configuration details from the configuration store

 All settings retrieved from this cmdlets is to be considered the default parameter values across the different cmdlets